 Kaiser Family Winery was founded by Rick and Theresa Kaiser (no relation to any of the Kaiser businesses).
-Rick grew up in Long Island and met Theresa while both were working at what is now PricewaterhouseCoopers (created in 1998 by a merger between Coopers & Lybrand and Price Waterhouse).
+Rick grew up in Long Island, New York and met Theresa while both were working at what is now PricewaterhouseCoopers (created in 1998 by a merger between Coopers & Lybrand and Price Waterhouse).
 Both are practicing CPA’s.
 Rick recalls drinking mostly sweet wines and spirits but never being interested in wines.
 An opportunity to join a financial planning firm brought the Kaisers to the San Francisco Bay Area in 1990.

 Arriving at Vincent Arroyo Winery they were quickly welcomed and soon warmed to Vincent who hosted them for 5 hours, even opening up a vintage of wine from their son’s birth year (1985).
-Their visit turned into a long lasting relationship with Rick often volunteering at Vincent’s winery for many years.
+Their visit turned into a long-lasting relationship with Rick often volunteering at Vincent’s winery for many years.
 In 1998 Rick decided to remove his son’s rusting swing set in their yard and plant vines.
 He planted 36 vines of Cabernet Sauvignon in this mini vineyard – learning as much as he could about viticulture on a small scale.

 One day one of his friends asked Rick “when will you make wine?” so they decided to start making home wine in the family garage.
-They purchased 1/2 ton of grapes but it was from a vineyard that wasn’t well managed with the grower even sulphuring right before they were harvested.
-This caused complications in the winemaking with non desired aromas and other faulty characteristics.
-But it was part of Rick’s learning and it was his first vintage (2002).
+They purchased 1/2 ton of grapes, but it was from a vineyard that wasn’t well managed with the grower even sulphuring right before they were harvested.
+This caused complications in the winemaking with non-desired aromas and other faulty characteristics.
+But it was part of Rick’s learning, and it was his first vintage (2002).

 Rick enjoys making wine and also the hands on learning by doing.
-As he readily admits, “I never make the same mistake twice but I think I have made all the mistakes I could possibly make to date” (referring to winemaking).
+As he readily admits, “I never make the same mistake twice, but I think I have made all the mistakes I could possibly make to date” (referring to winemaking).

 In the early 2000s Rick joined a tax preparation, payroll, booking and advisory firm based in Antioch.
-Today he is a partner in Temen, Kaiser & Cmeron L.L.P.
+Today he is a partner in Temen, Kaiser & Farros L.L.P.
 In 2004 Rick and Theresa and two other couples purchased a property in Calistoga and soon planted a ‘home vineyard’ of about an acre to Cabernet Sauvignon, Petite Sirah and Sauvignon Blanc.
 Vincent Arroyo gave Rick cuttings for the Cabernet Sauvignon and the Petite Sirah and one of their neighbors provided cuttings for the Sauvignon Blanc.
 The families named the vineyard Buoni Amici (good friends in Italian) referencing both their relationship and the fact that 5 of the 6 individuals are of Italian heritage.

-Their first harvest was in 2008, a rough year in parts of the Napa Valley due to a severe late frost which caused yields to be far below normal including at their tiny vineyard.
+Their first harvest was in 2008, a rough year in parts of Napa Valley due to a severe late frost which caused yields to be far below normal including at their tiny vineyard.
 Walking through the vineyard in the morning after the heavy frost, all Rick saw was black and deadened leaves and young shoots.
-Remarkably the vineyard only lost 4 vines but he only harvested 1/4 of a ton that year.
+Remarkably the vineyard only lost 4 vines, but he only harvested 1/4 of a ton that year.
 Today normal yields are about 1 ton of Petite Sirah, 1 ton of Cabernet Sauvignon and 1/2 ton of Sauvignon Blanc.
 Rick made home wine through 2012 – splitting the number of bottles in total among the three couples – drinking what they could and giving away the rest as gifts.

 Then 2013 rolled around.
 Being in the industry and knowing a few winemakers and growers in the valley is what led to the formation of Kaiser Family Winery.
 One of Vincent Arroyo’s neighbors lost a contract for some of his Zinfandel grapes and a small amount of Petite Verdot.
 The grapes were going to waste so he offered 5.5 tons to Rick and Theresa.
 Rick elected to make wine from the grapes – a much larger scale then he was used to.
 The 2013 vintage of Calistoga grown Zinfandel was their first wine commercially produced.